Unlisted Brand • Braun 7280 Silk-Epil Xpressive Epilator • Other

 UPDATE: I have to send this in because of the cord.
 It's really falling out constantly.
 According to braun, it's not supposed to happen, so you might not have that issue.
 I have been using it for a few months and I really like it! :) I'm going to really miss it while they are fixing it...

 I never could part with it, because I use it too often, but after a year or so I went back to shaving my legs.
 I hate the stubble, but this never got them totally smooth.
 Tiny thin hairs would always be back a few days later and I felt like I was always trying to get them out.
 I still use this on underarms but it hurts my eyes to look at them for that long.
 I try to use a mirror now.
 Otherwise I am happy with this for underarms.
+I also use it for the light hair on my face and it actually works and doesn't hurt too bad there either.
 In the future I'd probably get a newer model.

 Age: 30-35 Skin: Sensitive, Fair, Neutral Hair: Brunette, Curly, Fine Eyes: Hazel